 With just a few simple ingredients, this easy-to-make tapas dish is the ultimate comfort food and can be served at any time of the day.
-In fact, heuvos estrellados are the perfect lazy dinner, easy lunch, or even tasty breakfast that can be whipped up in under 30 minutes!
+In fact, heuvos estrellados is also great as a main meal, and the perfect lazy dinner, easy lunch, or even tasty breakfast that can be whipped up in under 30 minutes!

-Both dishes are tapas dishes that use potatoes with ham and fried eggs.
-The main difference between the two is how the potatoes are prepared.
+Both dishes are tapas dishes that use potatoes with ham eggs.
+The main difference between the two is how the potatoes and eggs are prepared.

 Huevos estrellados (Madrid-style eggs and potatoes)